Developer: Capcom Publisher: Capcom Released: 1987 Genre: Platformer

 At the end of every greatly designed level you fought its boss and once defeated absorbed their weapon.
 This was mind-blowing and insanely cool as each robot master had unique powers that were now at your disposal.
 Mega Man innovated even further by giving each boss a specific weakness, making the order in which you tackled the game crucial to just how challenging it would be overall.
 It also added replay value to the game as well.
 The rock, paper, scissors element is a large reason why the series has endured for so many decades.
 Even at its worst you can look forward to a cool set of bosses with awesome abilities to steal.
 There are many games that have cribbed this mechanic yet it all started here and would become the series’ defining trait.

 The level design is spectacular and further solidified Mega Man’s classic status.
 Each world features a unique set of enemies and obstacles.
-It added a humongous deal of variety and elevated it above its generic contemporaries.
-Finding creative ways to apply your expanding power set to find hidden items was an enticing reason to revisit completed levels.
+It adds a humongous deal of variety and elevated it above its generic contemporaries.
+Finding creative ways to apply your power set to find hidden items is an enticing reason to revisit levels.
 Mega Man is shorter than the games that would follow.
 There are only six robot masters and a few stages in Dr. Wily’s castle.
-That doesn’t mean you’ll get through it any faster as this is just as difficult as games like Castlevania.
+That does not mean you get through it any faster as this is just as difficult as games like Castlevania.

 This was the brick wall that stopped legions of us back in the day.